 TIME, DISPLACEMENT, VELOCITY AND ACCELERATION

-Displacement is the location of an object relative to a reference point.
-Displacement is specified by the distance from a reference point (magnitude) and the direction to get to the present location.
-This implies that displacement is a vector quantity which has magnitude and direction.
+is a vector quantity which has magnitude and direction.
 Distance has no given direction and has only magnitude.
 It is a scalar quantity.

-Velocity and Speed.
-Speed is time rate of change of position while velocity is time rate of change of displacement.
-Velocity can also be describe as speed in a specific direction.
+Speed is time rate of change of position while velocity is time rate of

 ν = Change in displacement = Δ S , ν is average velocity